NomicFoundation/hardhat-vscode/client/README.md

 Apply solidity formatting to the current document.

-The formatting configuration can be overriden through a `.prettierrc` file, see [Formatting Configuration](#formatting-configuration).
+The formatting configuration can be overridden through a `.prettierrc` file, see [Formatting Configuration](#formatting-configuration).

 ![Reformat](https://raw.githubusercontent.com/NomicFoundation/hardhat-vscode/main/docs/gifs/format.gif "Reformat")